MicrosoftDocs/architecture-center/docs/example-scenario/infrastructure/video-rendering.md

 * Is the application being run memory bound?
 * Does the application need to use GPUs?
 * Are the job types embarrassingly parallel or require infiniband connectivity for tightly coupled jobs?
-* Require fast I/O to storage on the compute Nodes
+* Require fast I/O to access storage on the compute Nodes.

 Azure has a wide range of VM sizes that can address each and every one of the above application requirements, some are specific to HPC, but even the smallest sizes can be utilized to provide an effective grid implementation:

 * [HPC VM sizes][compute-hpc] Due to the CPU bound nature of rendering, Microsoft typically suggests the Azure H-Series VMs.
 This type of VM is built specifically for high end computational needs, they have 8 and 16 core vCPU sizes available, and features DDR4 memory, SSD temporary storage, and Haswell E5 Intel technology.
 * [GPU VM sizes][compute-gpu] GPU optimized VM sizes are specialized virtual machines available with single or multiple NVIDIA GPUs.
 These sizes are designed for compute-intensive, graphics-intensive, and visualization workloads.
 * NC, NCv2, NCv3, and ND sizes are optimized for compute-intensive and network-intensive applications and algorithms, including CUDA and OpenCL-based applications and simulations, AI, and Deep Learning.
 NV sizes are optimized and designed for remote visualization, streaming, gaming, encoding, and VDI scenarios utilizing frameworks such as OpenGL and DirectX.
 * [Memory optimized VM sizes][compute-memory] When more memory is required, the memory optimized VM sizes offer a higher memory-to-CPU ratio.